Tjmahir20/Analysis_of_ERA5_Dataset_with_Python/README.md

 * Task 2: calculate daily mean global temperature and plot the time series
 * Task 3: calculate the mean temperature for each month (January-May) and plot the data on (five) global maps.

+### ERA5 Dataset
+ERA5 is the latest climate reanalysis produced by ECMWF, providing hourly data on many atmospheric, land-surface and sea-state parameters together with estimates of uncertainty.ERA5 data are available in the Climate Data Store on regular latitude-longitude grids at 0.25o x 0.25o resolution, with atmospheric parameters on 37 pressure levels.
+ERA5 is available from 1940 and continues to be extended forward in time, with daily updates being made available 5 days behind real time. https://climate.copernicus.eu/climate-reanalysis

 ### Project Folder Structure
 The repository contains the full codes used and a sample data that can be used to test the code.